IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

                 - By facilitating the efficient execution and management of machine learning models, runtimes are essential for operationalizing AI and machine learning solutions in production.
             - **NOTE**: Container `llama-cpp` uses the same volume `llama-models` as initContainer for underlying storage and hence can access the model(s) downloaded by initContainer. **Lines 43-46** specifies the PVC (Persistent Volume Claim) `model-storage` used as the source of storage for the volume.
 Recall that we created this PVC at the beginning of this lab!

 7. You should land in the Deployment details window.
 Click on **Pods** tab and you should see the Pod erroring out.
-This is expected as the yaml references MODEL_URL and MODEL_NAME environment variables which we haven't supplied yet!
+This is expected as the YAML references MODEL_URL and MODEL_NAME environment variables which we haven't supplied yet!
 Remember we do have those in ConfigMap, so we use inject that in the next step.
    ![image](https://github.com/user-attachments/assets/e25f5f53-0aa7-4f81-a51b-b3dee3bb7cf9)
 8. Navigate to **Environment** tab, select **fetch-model-data** container and select **model-params** ConfigMap and click **Save**
     ![image](https://github.com/user-attachments/assets/0b42cb07-97a2-4f70-82a2-9abc9c6113aa)